SpineEventEngine/config/scripts/publish-documentation/README.md

     │
   ```

-- Documentation for the release `v1.8.0` is generated and pushed to the `gh-pages`.
-This tag is
+- Documentation for the tag `v1.8.0` is generated and pushed to the `gh-pages`.
+This tag is marked
-  passed marked, so it is considered 'primary'.
+  with an asterisk, so it is considered 'primary'.
 It means that changes are made not only to the 'v'
   directory but also to files/directories alongside it.
 The following directory structure is produced:
     ```
     /(root)